John Rocque's maps of London

 Also in 1746, Rocque published another, smaller-scale, map of London, Westminster, Southwark, and their environs in sixteen sheets: its full name is An Exact Survey of the city's of London Westminster ye Borough of Southwark and the Country near ten miles round / begun in 1741 & ended in 1745 by John Rocque Land Surveyor; & Engrav'd by Richard Parr.
 Although it lacks the high definition of its better-known counterpart, it covers a much larger area.

+"London, Westminster and Southwark": meaning

+The City of London, the vill of Westminster, and the borough of Southwark, were originally distinct legal entities, and were still so in Rocque's day.
+"London" was the square mile on the north bank of the river Thames; Southwark was a settlement south of London Bridge; and Westminster was a settlement to the west, the seat of Parliament and the law courts.
+The City of London refused to be responsible for the government of the settlements growing up outside its old walls, who therefore governed themselves.
+Present-day City of London, Westminster and Southwark are in various senses successors to those districts, which have long since physically merged.

+Plan of the Cities of London and Westminster, and Borough of Southwark

 Background

 A prospectus for the map was published in 1740, stating:

 The map was financed by people subscribing to obtain a copy – one guinea was paid as a deposit and two guineas when the map was received.

 Much of the earlier surveying work needed to be repeated and by 1742 the scheme was close to collapse.
 There were 246 subscribers, one being Frederick, Prince of Wales, who later was to appoint Rocque as the royal cartographer.
 The Court of Aldermen of the City of London subsidised the undertaking and the map was dedicated to them and to the Lord Mayor.